wikimedia/revscoring/README.md

 Finally, in order to make use of language features, you'll need to download some NLTK data.
-The following command will get the necessary corpus.
+The following command will get the necessary corpora.

-``python -m nltk.downloader stopwords``
+``python -m nltk.downloader omw sentiwordnet stopwords wordnet``

 You'll also need to install `enchant <https://en.wikipedia.org/wiki/Enchant_(software)>`_ compatible dictionaries of the languages you'd like to use.
 We recommend the following: